-An insurance card is maintained in the glove compartment of each vehicle containing instructions for reporting vehicle accidents (must be reported within 48 hours).
+A certificate of insurance is maintained in the glove compartment of each vehicle containing instructions for reporting vehicle accidents (must be reported within 48 hours).
 Gas credit cards are maintained by a designated fleet management custodian and are issued via checkout system.
 Fleet management custodians are at the following locations:

 - SRTC-Thomasville - Maintenance and Facilities Office [Maintenance Building]

 - SRTC-Moultrie-Veterans Parkway - Business Office [Building A]

 - SRTC-Tifton - Office of the Executive Director of Facilities [Building C]

 All drivers must complete the State of Georgia Fuel Card Training before being issued a fuel card ID number.
-The last four (4) digits of drivers employee SS/ID number is used to purchase gas using the gas credit card.
+The last four (4) digits of the driver’s Social Security number is used to purchase gas using the gas credit card.
 Drivers must pump their own gas and only unleaded regular gas is to be purchased.
 State vehicles must be returned with at least a half of a tank of gas.

 The fleet management custodians have the responsibility of determining the best utilization of the state vehicle; therefore, a state vehicle may not be available.
 State vehicles are not available for normal commute mileage to and from primary work location.
 Clinical faculty do not have “assigned” vehicles as state vehicles are based on availability.